wasp-lang/wasp/web/docs/guides/websockets.md

 If you are using TypeScript, you can define event names with the matching payload types on the server and have those types exposed automatically on the client.
 This allows you avoid making mistakes when emitting events or handling them.

 ### Defining the events handler
-On the server, you will get Socket.IO `io: Server` argument and `context` for your WebSocket function, which contains your entities (like Operations).
+On the server, you will get Socket.IO `io: Server` argument and `context` for your WebSocket function, which contains all entities you defined in your Wasp app.
 You can use this `io` object to register callbacks for all the regular [Socket.IO events](https://socket.io/docs/v4/server-api/).

 Lastly, if a user is logged in, you will have a `socket.data.user` on the server.